Gregory Chaitin: Mathematics and computer science

-He attended the Bronx High School of Science and City College of New York, where he (still in his teens) developed the theory that led to his independent discovery of algorithmic complexity.
+Gregory Chaitin is Jewish.
+He attended the Bronx High School of Science and the City College of New York, where he (still in his teens) developed the theory that led to his independent discovery of algorithmic complexity.

-Chaitin has defined Chaitin's constant Ω, a real number whose digits are equidistributed and which is sometimes informally described as an expression of the probability that a random program will halt. Ω has the mathematical property that it is definable, with asymptotic approximations from below (but not from above), but not computable.
+In 1975 Chaitin defined Chaitin's constant Ω, a real number whose digits are equidistributed and which is sometimes informally described as an expression of the probability that a random program will halt. Ω has the mathematical property that it is definable, with asymptotic approximations from below (but not from above), but not computable.

 Chaitin is also the originator of using graph coloring to do register allocation in compiling, a process known as Chaitin's algorithm.

-He was formerly a researcher at IBM's Thomas J. Watson Research Center in New York and remains an emeritus researcher.
-He has written more than 10 books that have been translated to about 15 languages.
-He is today interested in questions of metabiology and information-theoretic formalizations of the theory of evolution.
+He was formerly a researcher at IBM's Thomas J. Watson Research Center in New York, where he wrote more than 10 books that have been translated into about 15 languages.

+In recent years Chaitin has been interested in questions of metabiology and information-theoretic formalizations of the theory of evolution, and he was one of the founding members of the Institute for Advanced Studies at Mohammed VI Polytechnic University in Morocco.